MicrosoftDocs/visualstudio-docs/docs/ide/managing-application-resources-dotnet.md

 ---
 title: Manage application resources (.NET)
-description: Learn about managing application resources files that are not part of the compilation process. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual
+description: Learn how to manage application resources files that are not part of the compilation process. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual